KoinFix/www/src/content/blog/koin-fix.md

 KoinFix is a new Web3 P2P crypto exchange and fiat on/off-ramp that aims to launch in Q3 2023 on Avalanche C-Chain.

 You can think of KoinFix as the next generation of the sorely missed services LocalBitcoins, LocalCryptos and Paxful.
-That is, services where you can buy and sell cryptocurrency peer-to-peer by trading fiat for crypto, or vice versa, directly with other users of the platform — or, in the case of KoinFix, protocol.
+That is, services where you can buy and sell cryptocurrency peer-to-peer by trading fiat for crypto, or vice versa, directly with other users of the platform &#8212; or, in the case of KoinFix, **protocol**.

 Protocol because KoinFix is not a centralized service run by a corporation like the above-named heroes of the early days of crypto.
-KoinFix is a Web3 protocol - that is, a set of rules and procedures to follow in order to achieve a given outcome without requiring the permission or assistance of a central authority, or middleman.
+KoinFix is a Web3 protocol &#8212; that is, a set of rules and procedures to follow in order to achieve a given outcome without requiring the permission or assistance of a central authority, or middleman.

 Web3 protocols usually run as "smart contracts" on blockchains such as Ethereum, Avalanche, Cosmos, etc. In this way, protocols such as KoinFix are aiming to be decentralized and permissionless.
 Decentralized because there is no central authority that controls the system.
 Permissionless because no one can deny you permission to use the KoinFix protocol, at least in theory.